Importance of Conditioning in Strongman

 Mental Resilience and Conditioning

-Conditioning is not just physical.
+Conditioning isn’t just physical.
 It builds:

 • Tolerance for discomfort